flowx-ai/docs-flowx/docs/platform-deep-dive/plugins/custom-plugins/reporting.md

 ### Dashboards

-With the use of dashboards, you can share persuading flows, show how metrics change in various scenarios, and match your company efforts with logical, evidence‐based visual indicators.
+With the use of dashboards, you can share persuading flows, show how metrics change in various scenarios and match your company efforts with logical, evidence‐based visual indicators.

 ### Datasets

-Contains all the information for extracting and processing data from the DB, includes SQL queries, calculated metrics information, cache settings etc. Can be exported / imported.
+Contains all the information for extracting and processing data from the DB, including SQL queries, calculated metrics information, cache settings, etc. Datasets can also be exported / imported.

 ## Connecting to a database